Hut Tax War of 1898: Bai Bureh's revolt

 In the same year as the tax was introduced by Cardew, two rebellions against British colonial rule broke out in the hinterlands of Sierra Leone.
 One was led by 61-year old Temne chief Bai Bureh, who led a mixed force of Tenme and Loko rebels in open revolt in the northeast of the colony.
-The other rebellion was in the southeast, and was led by Mende chief Momoh Jah.
+He insisted that his people should not be compelled to pay tribute to foreign rulers and that local chiefs should settle their own affairs without British control.

 Bureh was provoked to revolt by an arrest warrant issued by the colonial government, which was intended to serve as a show of force to preemptively discourage any potential rebellion.
-In February 1898, Bureh initiated the revolt, launching attacks on colonial officials and Creole merchants with his rebels.
+In February 1898, Bureh initiated the revolt, launching attacks on British colonial officials and Creole merchants with his rebels.
 Despite the ongoing rebellion, Bureh dispatched two peace overtures to the British in April and June of that year, aided by the mediation of Limba chief Almamy Suluku.
 Cardew rejected both offers, as Bureh would not agree to surrender unconditionally.

 Bureh quickly gained the support of several prominent African chiefs, including Kissi chief Kai Londo and Suluku, both of whom dispatched warriors and weaponry to Bureh's rebels, who were engaged in fighting against Captain W. S. Sharpe, a district commissioner who had previously been engaged in enforcing the tax with the Sierra Leone Frontier Police.
 During the initial stages of the rebellion, Bureh's rebels were able to fight the British colonial forces to a standstill, with high casualties on both sides.
 The rebels also engaged in attacks on anyone suspected of collaborating with the British, murdering several including Creole trader Johnny Taylor, who was hacked to death by rebel forces.

 Cardew responded to the rebellion by dispatching all the forces available to him to attack the rebels.
 However, after several months, the rebels still had not been defeated, which led him to order a scorched earth policy in response, which stipulated that villages and farmlands in rebel-controlled territory would be burnt.
 This new policy severely impacted Bureh's war effort, sharply reducing the amount of provisions available to feed his rebels.
 Eventually, Cardew's scorched earth policy led to Bureh abandoning the rebellion, surrendering to the British colonial government on 11 November 1898; the rebellion had lasted for approximately nine months.
 Despite British government officials recommending leniency to Bureh, Cardew had him (along with fellow rebels Kpana Lewis and Nyagua) sent into exile in the Gold Coast.
 Nine months after the rebellion, the colonial government convicted and executed ninety-six rebels which had been found guilty of murder by hanging.
 In 1905, Bureh was allowed by the British to return to Sierra Leone, where he reassumed his chieftaincy at the settlement of Kasseh.
 Bureh later gave an oral account of his experiences during the rebellion to Rev. Allen Elba, who sent an account to Cardew, although historians have often ignored this material.